Upcoming Programs

 History Center

-Holiday shoppers are encouraged to attend the first ever Sip and Shop.
-SCHS is partnering with Grapeful Wine Bar for this special holiday event.
+Holiday shoppers are encouraged to attend the Sip and Shop.
 Local craft artisans and a wide- variety of area businesses will have merchandise available for purchase this evening.
-Guests will be able to purchase glasses of wine, beer, and charcuterie cups throughout the evening!
+Guests will be able to purchase glasses of wine or beer throughout the evening!
 This event will be a wonderful way to start or finish your holiday shopping.

 Noon to 3:00 pm